 Services and facilities: The Society provides the Foundation with personnel, office facilities, and other general and administrative expenses in exchange for a fee.
 An agreement was signed by the Society and the Foundation effective September 1, 2014 in which the Foundation agreed to provide the Society with monthly payments of \$10,000 for overhead and administrative costs as well as partial reimbursements for salary and benefits.
-The Foundation paid fees of \$120,000 for the years ended August 31, 2016 and 2015.
+In addition, beginning September 1, 2016, the Foundation agreed to reimburse the Society annually for \$55,000 in domestic charitable eyecare expenses.
+As such, the Foundation paid fees of \$175,000 and 120,000 for the years ended August 31, 2017 and 2016, respectively.

-Due to the Society: The Society collects and distributes some of the contributions to the Foundation.
+Due to the Society: The Society collects and distributes some contributions to the Foundation.
 The Society also provides services and facilities to the Foundation as described above.
 It is the policy of these two organizations to periodically liquidate any balances due to each other.
-The Foundation owed the Society \$580,963 and \$454,795 as of August 31, 2016 and 2015, respectively.
+The Foundation owed the Society \$299,895 and \$580,963 as of August 31, 2017 and 2016, respectively.